cockroachdb/docs/v21.1/import.md

 - To improve performance, import at least as many files as you have nodes (i.e., there is at least one file for each node to import) to increase parallelism.
 - To further improve performance, order the data in the imported files by [primary key](primary-key.html) and ensure the primary keys do not overlap between files.

+For more detail on optimizing import performance, see [Import Performance Best Practices](import-performance-best-practices.html).

 ## Viewing and controlling import jobs

 After CockroachDB initiates an import, you can view its progress with [`SHOW JOBS`](show-jobs.html) and on the [**Jobs** page](ui-jobs-page.html) of the DB Console, and you can control it with [`PAUSE JOB`](pause-job.html), [`RESUME JOB`](resume-job.html), and [`CANCEL JOB`](cancel-job.html).